 The Rutgers Offshore Wind Energy Collaborative members received funding from the New Jersey Economic Development Authority (NJEDA) Wind Institute to implement the University Initiatives and the Wind Fellowship programs.

 In 2022, Rutgers received a $125,000 grant from the New Jersey Economic Development Authority (NJEDA) Wind Institute for the University Initiatives to Advance Offshore Wind Energy program.
-Peggy Brennan-Tonetta, Josh Kohut, and Wade Trappe serve as co-investigators on the University Initiatives program, which includes three projects:
+Peggy Brennan-Tonetta, Josh Kohut, and Wade Trappe serve as co-investigators on the University Initiatives program, which include three projects:

 The program aims to support student research in topics that further the growth of offshore wind energy as well as build student and faculty advisor expertise in offshore wind energy research and innovation in the state.
-Chelsie Riche serves as the principal investigator on the Wind Fellowship program.
+Chelsie Riche serves as the principal investigator on the Wind Fellowship program at Rutgers University.

 For questions regarding the Fellowship Program, please contact Chelsie Riche, Assistant Director for Student Success and Experiential Education in the Office of the Executive Vice President for Academic Affairs, at email@example.com